 You might want to try spending some time in the surf without your board to get footage of the waves.

-Adjusting settings in Protune can help you capture files with more detail.
-That means you'll have more options during editing.
+Adjusting settings in Protune can help you capture files in more detail.
+That means you’ll have more options during editing.

 It also means you can soften harsh contrasts, like sunspots and shadows in editing.

 - GoPro frame rate for surfing: Surfing is action-packed, you’ll want to choose a frame rate that can handle all that action.
 60fps is a great choice for fast action and sunny conditions, plus it allows you to create slow-motion footage while editing.